vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 506, n.
 11. samadhi, absorption, 591. samana, a form of breath,

-564, 565. samävartana, ceremony at end of studentship, 300. sampata, remnant of butter
+564, 565. samāvartana, ceremony at end of studentship, 300. sampata, remnant of butter

 offering, 397. samyagjñāna, Jain technical

 term, 504.

-samrāj, epithet of Varuņa,
+samrāj, epithet of Varuṇa,

 96.